Skip to main content

 Tips can be left by calling 518-869-0291.
 Please note, “tips” will be investigated within 24-48 hours by school personnel or the police department.
 In the event of an immediate emergency, callers should dial 911.

-Safe Schools Coordinator
+Safe Schools Plan

 South Colonie has had a Safe Schools Plan in place since 2001.
 The lengthy report outlines in detail student behavior expectations and consequences for all grade levels.
 The plan is required of all school districts under Project SAVE legislation in effect since 2000.